jamesncox/gif-fit/README.md

 ## How It's Made

-- React front-end
+- React.js
-- Redux to manage state
+- Redux state management
 - Material UI components and styles
 - React hooks useState and useEffect
 - Gifs sourced from Giphy.com (special thanks and credit to 8fit)